 - How do I make sure that the restoration is satisfactory?

 I go through each one of these steps in detail, in fact, each step is a section with sub-sections!
 I like to break it up to make it easy to understand & doable.
-I talk about your goals, your expectations, your money, & living life on a jobsite.
+I talk about your goals, your expectations, your money, & the joys of living life on a jobsite.
 I spend a great deal of time addressing the contract because that’s the basis of all that will transpire.

 STAY IN THE BUNGALOW KNOW!!!